 - Malaquias, MAE; LT Ohnheiser; TR Oskars; E Willassen (2016) Diversity and systematics of philinid snails (Gastropoda: Cephalaspidea) in West Africa with remarks on the biogeography of the region.
 Zoological Journal of the Linnean Society. doi: 10.1111/zoj.12478. (link)

 - Budaeva, N; D Schepetov; J Zanol; T Neretina; E Willassen (2016) When molecules support morphology: Phylogenetic reconstruction of the family Onuphidae (Eunicida, Annelida) based on 16S rDNA and 18S rDNA.
 Molecular Phylogenetics and Evolution.
 94(Part B): 791-801. (link)

-Technical work force is a bottleneck in the project and puts constraints particularly on sample sorting and databasing.
-The team was somewhat set back by the very low success rate in DNA-barcoding of Polychaeta (bristle worms), but are working to find solutions in new protocols and primer sets.
+Technical work force was a bottleneck in the project and put constraints particularly on sample sorting and databasing.
+Initially, the team was set back by the very low success rate in DNA-barcoding of Polychaeta (bristle worms), but found solutions in new protocols and primer sets.
 Developing appropriate primers for relatively understudied groups is almost always a challenge for studies on the frontiers of molecular work in species delimitation.
-They were also surprised to discover how challenging it can be for an African invitee to obtain a visa to participate in a workshop in Norway.
-On the positive side, the partners have completed several fun and productive workshops, underscoring the importance of convening partners, and drawing on global expertise to get all technicians working on identification on the same taxonomic page, so to speak.
-These meetings ensure consistency in identification, which is critical to a project with such a large geographic scope, particularly working with many newly described fauna.
+On the positive side, the partners completed several fun and productive workshops, underscoring the importance of convening partners, and drawing on global expertise to get all technicians working on identification on the same taxonomic page, so to speak.
+These meetings faciliate consistency in identification, which is critical to a project with such a large geographic scope, particularly working with many newly described fauna.